NOC-EO/twlviewer/README.md

 ## 2. Running the code

-In the terminal window opened in the **twlviewer** directory with the `twlviwer` environment activated (only needs to be activated if it wasnt done from the previous step) enter the following commands one at a time to start an iPython session:
+In the terminal window opened in the **twlviewer** directory with the `twlviewer` environment activated (only needs to be activated if it wasnt done from the previous step) enter the following commands one at a time to start an iPython session:

 ```
 conda activate twlviewer